dlatk/TwitterMySQL/README.md

 ./twInterface.py -d mySchema -t time_lines --time_lines --user_list ~/example_ids.txt --auth ~/auth
 ```

-### Follow users

-Using the flag `--follow_users` with `--user_list` will pull timelines for all users in the list and then continuously loop over each user, pulling their most recent tweets (all tweets after the last tweet saved in the MySQL table `-t`).

-Use `--follow_users_with_cron` to do the above **without** continuously looping over the user list, i.e. pull most recent tweets once.
-Designed to be used with a cron job for scheduled pulls.

 ### By search terms

 This command will write monthly tables pres_XXXX_XX (year_month) into the polTwitter database where each message contains one of the following terms: obama, trump, hillary or bernie.